Designing Products Around Behaviors

 1) Behavior-to-UX Mapping

-• Express the target behavior as a one-line job: “User [does X] in [context] to [achieve Y].”
+- Express the target behavior as a one-line job: “User schedules a bill payment in the banking app at night to avoid late fees.”

 2) Enablement Tactics